 A walled garden on the internet is a website that restricts or censors content.
-It can be used to prevent users from accessing content outside of what is provided by the site, or it may be implemented for censorship purposes.
+It can prevent users from accessing content outside what is provided by the site, or it may be implemented for censorship purposes.

 The term “walled garden” was first coined in an article about AOL Instant Messenger written in 1999.
-The writer referred to how AOL had created its own chat rooms and chat areas which were not connected with other networks like ICQ and MSN.
+The writer referred to how AOL had created its chat rooms and chat areas which were not connected with other networks like ICQ and MSN.

 In the late 2000s, Facebook came under fire when they blocked access to certain websites, including their competitor MySpace.
 Walled gardens are often criticized for limiting user freedom, but some argue that this limitation is necessary.

 Walled Gardens on the internet: More context

 The internet is a walled garden.
 You can’t go outside of it, and you have to play by the rules inside.
 What are those rules?
 It’s hard to say with certainty because they change all the time.
-But one thing we know for sure: The more people join, the harder it gets to rebel against them or even dictate your own terms as an individual.
+But one thing we know for sure: The more people join, the harder it gets to rebel against them or even dictate your terms as an individual.
 Welcome to life on the internet!